prettier/prettier/docs/plugins.md

 ### Plugin Metadata (Optional)

-To enable proper cache invalidation when your plugin is updated, you can export metadata about your plugin:
+To enable proper cache invalidation when your plugin is updated, Prettier uses a hybrid approach:

+#### 1. Explicit Metadata (Recommended)

+Export metadata about your plugin for the fastest and most reliable cache invalidation:

 ```js
 export const prettierPluginMeta = {